maxmilton/MaxMilton.com-Old-v3/content/about.md

 <p class="lead bg-primary">&ldquo;Do not go where the path may lead, go instead where there is no path and leave a trail.&rdquo;<br/>
 <small>&mdash; Ralph Waldo Emerson</small></p>

-MaxMilton.com is the personal blog of...
-Max Milton (Wow, what a suprise!).

-Yo!
-Welcome to my blog.

-I currently live in Sydney, Australia.
+I've lived in countries around the world and I love to travel.
+I'm currently based in Sydney, Australia.
+I work as a DevOps Engineer.

-I'll write more about me soon, but in the meantime, all you need to know is I run a small ecommerce group, <a href="https://wearegenki.com" target="_blank">We Are Genki</a>.
+I'll write a better about me section soon, but in the meantime, one last thing I want to add is I run a small ecommerce group, <a href="https://wearegenki.com" target="_blank">We Are Genki</a>.

-This website is a never-ending work in progress.

 ## Contact Me